daxmawal/StarPU-Inference-Server/docs/server_guide.md

 - `use_cpu: true`, `use_cuda: [{ device_ids: [...] }]` → StarPU runs heterogeneously on CPU and GPU workers.
 - `use_cuda: false` or omitted → pipeline runs on CPU workers only (unless the CLI overrides the setting).
 - `use_cpu: false`, `use_cuda: [{ ... }]` → pipeline runs on GPU workers only.
+- Setting `group_cpu_by_numa: true` keeps CPU workers enabled but collapses them to one worker per NUMA node so that each inference shares the full socket instead of a single core.

 Optional keys for debugging: